thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **login**
 > void login(loginRequest)

   Version: 9.0.0.cl or later   Creates a login session for a ThoughtSpot user with Basic authentication.
 In Basic authentication method, REST clients log in to ThoughtSpot using `username` and `password` attributes.
-On a multi-tenant cluster with Orgs, users can pass the ID of the Org in the API request to log in to a specific Org context.
+On a multi-tenant cluster with Orgs, users can pass the ID of the Org in the API request to log in to a specific Org context.  **Note**: If Multi-Factor Authentication (MFA) is enabled on your instance, the API login request with basic authentication (`username`  and `password` ) returns an error.
+Contact ThoughtSpot Support for assistance.
 A successful login returns a session cookie that can be used in your subsequent API requests.

 ### Example